Barlow Graph Auto-Encoder for Unsupervised Network Embedding: Experiments

 \subsubsection{Results}

-\Tabref{tab:link-prediction} gives the results for the inductive link prediction task.
+\Tabref{tab:link-prediction} gives the results for the link prediction task.
 For our approach, we give the results for \ourss as well as \vours, both with and without attention.
-We can observe that irrespective of the variant and fusion function, we consistently outperform all the competitors, often by a reasonable margin.
-Overall \ourss with attention performs well across all the datasets and metrics.
+We can observe that our approach achieves the best or second best results in all the datasets.
+Overall the variant of \ourss with attention performs well across all the datasets and metrics.
 This validates the choice of attention as a fusion function.
-Among the competitors, Graphite performs consistently well for all the datasets.
-In addition, GIC and ARGA give good results for CiteSeer and PubMed respectively.
-However, as the next sections demonstrate, the performance of these algorithms degrades for downstream tasks.
+Among the competitors, the contrastive approaches perform relatively better across all the datasets.
+One exception is AmazonPhoto where ARGA achieves the best results.
+However, as the next sections demonstrate, the performance of ARGA/ARVGA degrades for downstream node classification and clustering.
+Another thing to note is the results of G-BT.
+As the training epochs go on for G-BT, the results degrade rapidly, often by about 30\% of the results reported in \tabref{tab:link-prediction}.
+Apart from AmazonPhotos, there is a healthy margin between \ourss and G-BT mainly because unlike \ours, G-BT does not explicitly preserve the information in the links.